 Based on the evidence available, we conclude that the incidental take and resulting mortality of the East Pacific green sea turtle associated with the direct and indirect effects of NMFS' continued authorization of the HI SSLL fishery would not be expected to appreciably reduce, the threatened East Pacific green sea turtle's likelihood of surviving and recovering in the wild.
 We expect the overall population to remain large enough to maintain genetic heterogeneity, broad demographic representation, and successful reproduction.
-The proposed action will have a small effect on the overall size of the population, and we do not expect it to affect the East Pacific green sea turtle's likelihoed not expect it to retain the potential for recovery.
+The proposed action will have a small effect on the overall size of the population, and we do not expect it to affect the East Pacific green sea turtles' ability to meet their lifecycle requirements and to retain the potential for recovery.